noraruby/CIS1051FinalProject/README.md

 All sources are commented within the program.

 The file titled "runningroutesfinalproject" is the end product.
 Please refer to this for the most updated code.
 The other files all reflect my progress.

+Here is the link to my final youtube video: